adempiere/adempiere-site/src/community/apply_for_projects_to_allocate_funds_from_the_foundation.md

 9.- Announce and publish the project officially

-## Projects promoted by the foundation:
+## Projects Promoted by the Foundation

 1.- The foundation can promote projects of interest to Adempiere, these projects are for the development of specific characteristics and for which a developer will receive a monetary prize stimulated at the time of publication of the project, if the developer performs the task and complies with the project requirements.